 - How do I apply?
 Register your interest to get more info nearer the time.

 - What does it involve?
 Checking tickets and wristbands at the gates, and directing people to and from stages.

-Oxfam also has volunteer roles available for campaigning and working in its shop.
+Oxfam also has volunteer roles available for campaigning and working in its festival shops.
 Check out its festival roles page for more info.

 - What does it involve?
-Jobs could include cleaning toilets, running water kiosks and litter picking.
+Roles could include cleaning toilets, running water kiosks and litter picking.
 You'll also need to complete pre-festival training.